Marinated Courgette and Coriander Salad

 Now place the pan back over the heat and, as soon as it is hot, add 2 tablespoons of the olive oil and gently soften the onion and garlic in it for about 10 minutes.
+You can also watch how to prepare garlic and onions in our Cookery School Videos on this page.
 Now coarsely crush the coriander seeds along with the peppercorns using a pestle.
 Next measure the wine vinegar and wine and pour this in to join the onion along with the crushed coriander and peppercorns, the lemon juice and a little salt.
 Bring it all up to a simmer and then turn the heat down and simmer gently for 5 minutes.

 To prepare the courgettes: don’t peel them, just wipe each one, trim off the ends and cut into 1 in (2.5 cm) diagonal or round chunks.
 Now add these to the sauce together with the chopped tomato, then stir well, put the lid on and simmer over a gentle heat for about 15 minutes, or until they’re tender but still retain some ‘bite’.